Skip to main content

 Foods to Eat on 5:2 Fasting Days

 On fast days, it’s recommended that you keep your daily food intake around 800 calories, which can feel quite restricted.
-OPTIFAST meal replacement products can help make this easy.
+A meal replacement product like our Garden of Life All in One Meal Replacement shake make help make this easy.

 Foods to Include on 5:2 Non-Fasting Days